 Adventure travel is hugely popular in India.
 The Himalaya region is the setting for many adventure travel activities.
-However, there are plenty of options for adventure travel in India's south as well!
-Trekking, white water rafting, paragliding, hot air ballooning, and even heli-skiing are just some of what's possible.Continue to 5 of 19 below.
+However, there are plenty of options for adventure travel in India's south as well.
+Trekking, white water rafting, paragliding, hot air ballooning, and even heli-skiing are just some of what's possible.

 India has some opulent and authentic palace hotels that were once home to the country's royalty but have since been converted into luxury accommodations.
 You can stay in them and experience how royalty once lived.
 Most are located in Rajasthan, which used to be divided into and ruled by separate grandiose Rajput kingdoms.

 A trip on a houseboat along Kerala's backwaters is a quintessential thing to do in India.
-The lush green palm-fringed landscape, diverse wildlife, and houses and villages that line the backwaters make a journey along these waterways seem like a journey through another world.
+The lush green palm-fringed landscape, diverse wildlife, and villages that line the backwaters make a journey along these waterways seem like a journey through another world.

-One of the most unforgettable and enchanting experiences you can have in India is to ride through the rippling, windswept desert on camel back and camp out under the stars.
+One of the most unforgettable and enchanting experiences you can have in India is to ride through the rippling, windswept desert on camelback and camp out under the stars.
 Taking a camel safari will also give you the opportunity to witness the rustic, rural desert life of India.
-Here's what you need to know about Camel safaris in India.
-You can also ride double-humped Bactrian camels in Ladakh's Nubra Valley, and go on yak safaris in Spiti.Continue to 9 of 19 below.
+You can also ride double-humped Bactrian camels in Ladakh's Nubra Valley, and go on yak safaris in Spiti.

-Agriculture is the backbone of the Indian economy and agritourism is one of the latest concepts to revolutionize the India travel industry.
-Buoyed by the growing popularity of homestays in India, farmstays (essentially a homestay on a farm) are blossoming across the country.
-They provide an authentic and interactive experience of rural life, in the delightfully fresh country air.
-Everything from cheese to coffee is produced.
+Agriculture is the backbone of the Indian economy and agritourism is one of the latest concepts to revolutionize the Indian travel industry.
+Buoyed by the growing popularity of homestays in India, farm stays (essentially a homestay on a farm) are blossoming across the country.
+They provide an authentic and interactive experience of rural life, in the delightfully fresh country air where everything from cheese to coffee is produced.

 Watch the Sun Set Over the White Salt Desert

 Sublime and surreal, much of the Great Rann of Kutch in Gujarat consists of the world's largest salt desert, measuring around 10,000 square kilometers.
 What makes it even more amazing is that the salt desert is underwater during the main monsoon season in India.
 For the remaining eight months of the year, it's an enormous stretch of packed white salt.
-Any sunset is special there but more so when it's complemented with a full moon.Continue to 13 of 19 below.
+Any sunset is special there but more so when it's complemented by a full moon.